jzeyl/A-T-Statistics/README.md

 ## 5. Bayesian ordinal phylogenetic regression
 This runs the analysis comparing.
 Shown here for the interaural canal (IAC) only
 > "brms phylogenetic.R"

+## 6. Intrac-class correlation coefficient for measurement repeatability
+"All ICC.csv" - data file
+"ICC_.R" - runs and plots the ICC